astropy/astropy/docs/development/affiliated-packages.rst

        source deactivate
        cd <back to your source>

-   Assuming the tests all passed, you can proceed on.
+   You may want to repeat this for other combinations of dependencies if you think your users might have other relevant packages installed.
+Assuming the tests all pass, you can proceed on.

 #.
 If you did the previous step, do ``git clean -fxd`` again to remove anything
    you made there.
 Then either release with::